Work in Progress

 Founding of the Order

-Only those deemed “drowned” enough are invited into the Order.
-Even then, initiation occurs in absolute secrecy.
+Only those deemed sufficiently “drowned” are ever invited into the Order.
+Despite being invited, the real test was the evaluation before being initiated.
+Logically, initiation occurs in strict secrecy.

 Myrdin later claimed the title within the Order as “The First Navigator”, claiming to be the “finder of a worthy crew”.